 As a global health care company, we strive to provide a safe and healthy workplace.

-Our global safety program is designed to drive a “mindset shift” and reinforce the link between our leadership behaviors and our safety and environmental objectives.
+Our global safety program is designed to drive a proactive safety culture and reinforce the link between our leadership behaviors and our safety and environmental objectives.
 We believe that through visible management, leadership and employee engagement, we can increase the awareness of hazards and help employees make the right choices when it comes to safety, health and the environment—both on and off the job.
-We also promote a strong safety culture at our sites through active safety committees that drive program implementation and address safety issues collaboratively between management and employees.
+One example of leadership and employee engagement is our active site safety committees that drive program implementation and address safety issues collaboratively between management and employees.

 Our company has processes in place that are consistent with the International Labour Office (ILO) Code of Practice on Recording and Notification of Occupational Accidents and Diseases (the Code) where governments have adopted the Code.
 In countries that have not adopted the Code, we report to governments as required by applicable law.